 Intended for immediate administration of emergency therapy in settings where opioids may be present

 It is vital not to assume that naloxone is the only treatment for opioid overdose.
-Naloxone is not a substitute for the emergency medical care, and one must follow the ABCD trauma protocol when resuscitating these patients.
+Naloxone is not a substitute for emergency medical care, and one must follow the ABCD trauma protocol when resuscitating these patients.

 If the patient fails to respond to repeated doses of naloxone, one must consider other causes of unconsciousness.
 After the acute treatment of the overdose, the patient should be enrolled for substance abuse treatment and encouraged to enter rehabilitation.

 For those who completely reverse with 0.4 to 2 mg of naloxone, observation in the emergency room for two to four hours is prudent.
 If the patient is stable, then discharge is recommended.
-In general, patients who are considered for discharge after reversal of the opioid overdose with naloxone should:
+In general, patients considered for discharge after reversal of the opioid overdose with naloxone should:

 Out of hospital use

-Naloxone is stored at room temperature and is contained in a protective outer case.
+Naloxone is stored at room temperature and contained in a protective outer case.
 This type of packaging makes the product impact-resistant and easy to transport in the ambulance.

 Many patients who are addicted to opioids are also prescribed naloxone and may inject the antidote if they feel they have overdosed for home use; the NAS formula is preferred because it eliminates the risk of accidental needle sticks with a contaminated surgeon or needle.
 Plus, the NAS formula avoids the difficulties with the disposal of needle and sharps.